arpanp1986/interviewTest/README.md

 * `expression` param is reuired.
 If you do not include it or misspell with your request then you will get following error.
 ```
   "param is missing or the value is empty: expression"
 ```
-#### Few examples of requests with valid JMESPath expressions
+#### Few examples of valid JMESPath expressions

 * ```[?population > `83992953`] || [?name.common == `Saudi Arabia`]```
 * ```[?languages.eng == 'English']```